 Where can my employees have fun?

 Keeping healthy is one thing, but staff will also want to work in an area that allows them to enjoy their own personal time.
 Given Midtown’s location there are no concerns in that department, with the West End only 10-15 minutes away.
 More locally, 28°-50° Wine Workshop & Kitchen is a bar with a rustic feel and an amazing range of cheeses to match your selection of drink.

 Bounce Farringdon mixes together ping pong with great music and food and drink.
 Barts Pathology Museum may not seem like the obvious choice, but it offers a fascinating look at over 5,000 medical specimens inside this Victorian museum.
 Exmouth Market is a hidden gem filled with delightful food and drink, while there is never a shortage of live events taking place at Sadler’s Wells theatre.

 The term ‘Midtown’ has been used to describe the area between the West End and the City since the tail end of the 00s.
 King’s Cross, Holborn, Chancery Lane, Farringdon, Clerkenwell and Fleet Street are the areas that fall under this title which has slowly gained popularity as the years have progressed.

-The legal sector has remained a constant in the area, while Fleet Street still remains synonymous with the press, even though much of the industry left in the 80s to set-up cheaper premises elsewhere.
-Over the years it has developed into a bustling business hub that now plays a key role in the financial success of the capital, with businesses from broad range of industries working side-by-side.
+The legal sector has remained a constant in the area, particularly in Holborn and Chancery Lane, while Fleet Street still remains synonymous with the press, even though much of the industry left in the 80s to set-up cheaper premises elsewhere.
+Over the years Holborn has developed into a bustling business hub that now plays a key role in the financial success of the capital, with businesses from broad range of industries working side-by-side.

 Featured offices in Midtown